Mediation, Coaching & Counselling

 To date, clients have included national and international clients; those from the fields of nursing, radiology, pathology, health management, defence, child care centre’s, law, prisons, protective services, building industry, parents who have separated and are wanting to reach an agreement with the other parent and those in the private and public education sector.
 With the assistance of Zoom/telephone/face to face, clients geographical location is not a deterrent to accessing a professional service.

 Dr Rhonda Emonson PhD.
 Mediator | Coach | Counsellor

 Since 1997, Rhonda has been practicing from her office in Englehart Street Albury providing mediation, coaching and counselling to national and international organisations and individual clients.
 Fatigued with their current situation of disputes, disagreements or difficult relationships, each have sought assistance to create change with the interventions of either mediation, coaching or counselling.

 Dr Emonson has a Bachelor in Health Science, Masters in Conflict Resolution from La Trobe University, Masters in Social Work (Charles Sturt University) , post graduate qualifications in Family Therapy and Coaching.
 More recently she was the first Family Dispute Resolution Practitioner in Australia to be awarded a PhD for her research in preparing parents for Family Dispute Resolution.

-Rhonda is well experienced, qualified and registered with all appropriate regulatory bodies in the fields of Mediation, (workplace and family dispute resolution), Coaching, (Resilience, Personal and Conflict Coaching) and is accredited with Medicare as a Mental Health Practitioner to provide Focused Psychological Strategies on referral from a Medical Practitioner.
+Rhonda is well experienced, qualified and registered with all appropriate regulatory bodies in the fields of Mediation, (workplace and family dispute resolution), Coaching, (Resilience, Personal and Conflict) and is accredited with Medicare as a Mental Health Practitioner to provide Focused Psychological Strategies on referral from a Medical Practitioner.
 Rhonda is also a Member of the International Coaching Federation and is passionate about supporting those with evidence based practice to create the change they desire.

 University of New England